 Gillespies will only use this information for our own internal purposes.
 We will not sell, rent or otherwise distribute any personal information to third parties, other than as specified above.

 Your legal rights

 You have the right to ask us not to process your personal information.
 You also have the right to see and correct data that we hold about you.
 If your details change or any other information we hold is inaccurate or out of date, please contact us directly by email or post using the below details.

 We will try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Gillespies LLP are committed to ensuring that your information is safe, and will take reasonable technical and organisational precautions to ensure that your personal information is treated securely.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+Gillespies is committed to ensuring that your information is safe, and will take reasonable technical and organisational precautions to ensure that your personal information is treated securely.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and management procedures to safeguard and secure the information we collect online.

-Our website may contain links on some pages that, when clicked, will take you to our industry clients’ and consultants websites.
-If you have any concerns about this we suggest that you do not click on any links found throughout the website.
-Please note, that if you follow the link to any of these websites this privacy statement does not apply and we do not accept responsibility or liability for their policies.
+Our website may contain links on some pages that, when clicked, will take you to our industry clients’ and consultants' websites.
+If you follow a link to any of these websites this privacy statement does not apply, and we do not accept responsibility or liability for their policies.

 Cookies are small text files that are saved to your computer.

 We use ‘traffic log cookies’ to identify which pages are being used.
 This helps us analyse data about webpage traffic and improve our website in order to tailor it to our customers’ needs.
 We only use this information for statistical analysis purposes.